He ‘attempted’ revenge porn, she’s sentenced to a lifetime of shame after hundreds of naked photos of her were shared - NewsBreak

 The photography “escalated to the point that Donald would take nude photographs of [her] during normal everyday activities such as using the bathroom, showering or driving,” police said.

-She also learned Amick was messaging other people, claiming to be a woman named “Ashley,” police said.2 inmates assaulted on 2 consecutive days at an Alabama facility
+She also learned Amick was messaging other people, claiming to be a woman named “Ashley,” police said.

 In November 2020, Amick’s ex-girlfriend reported her allegations to Las Vegas Metro police.
 She came “with a binder she compiled that contained a multitude of messages and photographs and screenshots of sexual videos that showed [her] buttocks, vagina, anus and breasts, that had been disseminated among various sites, applications, e-mail addresses and group messaging forums,” police said.